• Home

 Bessent’s comments underscore Washington’s view that Ottawa has far more to lose if political theater around Trump overshadows the hard math of cross-border commerce.
 By emphasizing the size gap between the two economies and Canada’s reliance on U.S. market access, he signaled any deterioration in personal or political relations could show up quickly at the negotiating table.

-His remarks also link the Davos dust-up to a broader critique of allied leaders Bessent sees as prioritizing image over outcomes, echoing his separate attack on European governments for, in his telling, putting trade and cheap Russian energy ahead of ending the war in Ukraine.
+His remarks also link the Davos dustup to a broader critique of allied leaders Bessent sees as prioritizing image over outcomes, echoing his separate attack on European governments for, in his telling, putting trade and cheap Russian energy ahead of ending the war in Ukraine.
 That pattern, Bessent suggested, leaves U.S. partners exposed when the United States is prepared to wield tariffs and market access as leverage.

 The day after Bessent’s remarks—and Carney’s response—there was another bit of either virtue signaling or standing up to America, depending on one’s perspective.
 German Chancellor Friedrich Merz hailed the EU in a speech to his national parliament as an “alternative to imperialism and autocracy,” while defending Germany’s record against criticisms from Trump it has not lived up to its NATO commitments by fighting alongside the U.S. often enough.
-Noting 59 German troops died in Afghanistan during the country’s nearly 20-year deployment in Afghanistan, he offered an indirect response to a recent Trump interview when the U.S. president said the other 31 nations in NATO stayed “a little off the front lines” in Afghanistan.
-As Merz put it, “we will not allow this deployment, which we also performed in the interest of our ally, the United States of America, to be disparaged and demeaned today.”
+Noting 59 German troops died in Afghanistan during the country’s nearly 20-year deployment, he offered an indirect response to a recent Trump interview when the U.S. president said the other 31 nations in NATO stayed “a little off the front lines” in Afghanistan.
+As Merz put it, “We will not allow this deployment, which we also performed in the interest of our ally, the United States of America, to be disparaged and demeaned today.”

 Domestic politics on both sides

 For Carney, who has built his political brand partly in contrast to Trump, the clash presents a dilemma: continuing to project distance from the U.S. president may play well with segments of the Canadian electorate, but Bessent is betting that strategy will look less sustainable once USMCA talks begin in earnest.
-His language—”cheap political points,” “virtue signaling”— was aimed squarely at portraying Carney as more focused on optics than on securing the best economic deal for Canada.
+His language—“cheap political points,” “virtue signaling”—was aimed squarely at portraying Carney as more focused on optics than on securing the best economic deal for Canada.

 Bessent, for his part, cast Trump as willing to use U.S. economic heft unapologetically, from tariffs on South Korea over a stalled trade ratification to public frustration with Europe and India over Russian oil.
 Against that backdrop, his message to Ottawa was blunt: The Davos drama may be good politics at home, but in the coming trade talks, the U.S. intends to remember who picked the fight.